 Want Extra Space and Luxury?

 This room can be booked in conjunction with the Margaret Brent Suite!
 Add both The Margaret Brent Suite and the Giles Brent Room to your reservation.
-The two rooms are directly connected by interior, soundproof doors, creating a spacious Suite with two large rooms, one King and one Queen size bed, two bathrooms, two fireplaces, one double jacuzzi, and a large private deck.
+The two rooms are directly connected by interior, soundproof doors, creating a spacious Suite with two large rooms, two King size beds, two bathrooms, two fireplaces, one double jacuzzi, and a large private deck.
 Reserve both to form the Margaret & Giles Brent Suite with its spacious 983 square feet of luxury!
 A 5% discount will be applied to the individual Suite and Room rate if booked together.

 In recognition of the quality stay in this and adjoining suites and rooms, occupancy shall be limited to no more than TWO persons, independent of age.